pc2/fft3d-fpga/docs/README.md

 |    128   |      0.053         |    0.063           |
 |    256   |      0.107         |    0.126           |

+The empty value for the size 32 of the measured latency is because the code cannot be synthesized out-of-the-box for FFT values below 64 and needs refactoring.

 ### Measurement Details

 - Latency measured as an average of 100000 iterations for every given FFT size.